isaacmg/fb_scraper/readme.md

 scrape_posts_from_last_scrape(group_id)
 scrape_comments_from_last_scrape(group_id)
 ```
-3. Note that our messaging system using Kafka is very experimental and there are currently no tests so use at your own risk.
+3. Note that our messaging system using Kafka is currently broken as we generate a new Avro schema [see issue 11](https://github.com/isaacmg/fb_scraper/issues/11).
+You can still edit the section of fb_posts.py to pass the old post instead (or use your own serialization method).
+Of course, any help on this would be appreciated as it is currently a blocker on many other things.

-4. Currently the majority of examples are contained in the Examining data using Spark.ipynb notebook located in the data folder.
-You can open the notebook and specify the name of your CSV or import the scraper.
+4. Currently the majority of examples of actual analysis are contained in the Examining data using Spark.ipynb notebook located in the data folder.
+You can open the notebook and specify the name of your CSV.

-5. Run through the notebook and make any changes/additions you want.
-There are some other use case examples on my main GitHub page which you can look at as well.
-However, I have omitted them since they are mainly in Java and require Apache Flink.
+5. There are some other use case examples on my main GitHub page which you can look at as well.
+However, I have omitted them from this repo since they are mainly in Java and require Apache Flink.

 6. We are also working on automating scraping with Apache Airflow.
-The dags we have created so far are in the dags folder, however they are currently raising file directory errors.
+The dags we have created so far are in the dags folder.
+It is reccomended that you use the dags in conjunction with our Docker image.
+This will avoid directory errors.

 ### Scrape away!